The holidays are here and so is all the festive food. Some of it is naughty but much of it can be nice.

 Mango Carrot Mousse

 Pomegranates have definitely moved to the top of many people's "nice list."
 They are now found in everything from drinks to desserts and for good reason.
 Recent research suggests that drinking pomegranate juice may be a delicious way to help prevent prostate cancer, as well as prevent the metastasis and spread of prostate cancer cells.
-Try this good-for-you dessert that is layered with flavonoids, vitamin C, and other antioxidants.

 Want something magical this holiday?
 Try making a dip with fresh roasted pumpkin.
 Pumpkin can spice up many recipes, from muffins to ravioli.
 "It's also one of the tastiest ways to enhance the body's own natural cancer-fighting ability," says Kennedy.
 Pumpkins are packed with nutrients called carotenoids, which have been linked to the prevention of colon, prostate, breast, and lung cancer.
 It's actually the bright orange color that makes pumpkin rich in nutrients.
 Here's a twist on a classic party-size recipe.